NetSPI/npm-deps-parser/README.md

 1. From the source code repo, run `npm audit --json > path/to/output_file.json`
 2. Navigate to this repo, and run `python3 parser.py -f "path/to/output_file.json"`.
 3. If you are only interested in vulns with published CVEs, add `--cves-only` to the above command.
-4. Copy and paste the markdown table printed in terminal in nVision.
+4. Copy and paste the markdown table in your MD editor.
 5. For now, you'd have to manually look for the CVE scores of vulnerabilities with CVEs assigned.
 I have not found a reliable API to grab that from yet.

 Feel free to change and/or improve as needed.